This post covers:

 Where to Find Shopify Themes

-There are 3 places I look for Shopify themes when starting a new project:
+Here are some places I look for Shopify themes when starting a new project:

 - Shopify Theme Store – You can find a good amount of themes here, but it’s not updated very often